Governments offer airlines aid as coronavirus drives deeper flight cuts

-With airlines halting plane deliveries and new orders to conserve cash, Boeing Co called on the U.S. government to provide at least $60 billion in access to liquidity, including loan guarantees, for the aerospace manufacturing industry.

-U.S. carriers have already asked Washington for $50 billion in grants and loans, plus tens of billions in tax relief.
-Airline executives are due to speak with U.S. President Donald Trump by phone on Wednesday morning.
+U.S. airlines have asked Washington for $50 billion in grants and loans, plus tens of billions in tax relief.
+Sector executives are due to speak with U.S. President Donald Trump by phone on Wednesday.

+Planemaker Boeing Co has called on the U.S. government to provide at least $60 billion in access to liquidity, including loan guarantees, for the aerospace manufacturing industry as airlines halt deliveries and new orders to conserve cash.

-Europe's Airbus also signaled some government support may be needed if the coronavirus crisis lasts for several months, three people familiar with the matter said.
+Airbus has also signalled some government support may be needed if the coronavirus crisis lasts for several months, three people familiar with the matter said.

+The Australian government said it would refund and waive charges to airlines such as domestic air traffic control fees worth A$715 million ($430 million), including A$159 million upfront, as it advised citizens against all foreign travel.

+Taiwan's civil aviation regulator said late on Tuesday that its airlines could apply for subsidies and loans backdated to Jan.
+15.

 The outbreak of the flu-like virus has wiped 41%, or $157 billion, off the share value of the world's 116 listed airlines, with many using up their cash so fast they can now cover less than two months of expenses, a Reuters analysis showed.

-Taiwan's civil aviation regulator said late on Tuesday that its airlines could apply for subsidies and loans to help mitigate the cost of virus prevention measures, backdated to Jan.
-15. The carriers can also apply for loans to help with normal operations, the regulator added, without specifying how much money was available.

-Sweden and Denmark on Tuesday announced $300 million in loan guarantees for Scandinavian carrier SAS on Tuesday, becoming early movers in an expected rush of pledges to the sector.

-The airline industry's main global body, the International Air Transport Association (IATA), said the total government support needed worldwide could reach $200 billion.
+The International Air Transport Association (IATA) representing the sector said $200 billion in government support could be needed worldwide.

-"At the risk of being alarmist, the airline industry is on the brink of collapse as governments are quarantining large portions of their populations and closing off borders to foreigners," Cowen analyst Helane Becker told clients.

 Trump said on Tuesday that travel restrictions within the United States are being considered, which would be a further blow to its domestic carriers.